aliraed02/DNAdvise/README.md

 ## Technologies Used:

 - Python
-- Machine Learning (ML) algorithms
+- Generative AI
-- Natural Language Processing (NLP)
+- Langchain, gemini
-- Web Development (HTML, CSS, JavaScript)
+- Web Development (Streamlit)

 ## Hackathon Win:

-- **Winner:** DNAdvise emerged victorious in the "Medical" category at the MENADevs for Gen-AI Hackathon, showcasing its innovation and potential to revolutionize personalized healthcare.
+- **Winner:** DNAdvise emerged victorious in the "Health Care" category at the MENADevs for Gen-AI Hackathon, showcasing its innovation and potential to revolutionize personalized healthcare.

 ## Date: